-If the display is connected to the host PC via a USB cable, then it can also be controlled by USB instead of the default DDC/CI interface.
+If the display is connected to the host PC by using a USB cable (not supplied) then it can also be controlled by USB instead of the default DDC/CI interface.
 If a USB connection is detected, the display name will be followed by "(USB)" in the listbox.
-Select this item to use the USB connection.
+Select this to use the USB connection.

 Note: Some video graphics adapters may show several duplicate displays due to issues with the video drivers for that adapter.
-In this case the duplicate displays can be set to "None".
+In this case the duplicate displays can be selected to "None".

 Auto Configure - Attempts to automatically detect and configure the display to the display layout on the Windows desktop.
-In most cases this will configure the correct relationship, but in some cases it may be necessary to manually configure the display.
+In most cases this will correctly configure the correct relationship, but in some cases it may be necessary to manually configure.

 Test Monitor - Tests the communications with the currently selected display.
-Clicking this button will send a command to flash the display power indicator LED, either between green and blue or on and off (depending on the display model).
-If the wrong display flashes, then change the monitor associated with the display by selecting it in the listbox.
+Clicking this button will send a command to flash the display power indicator LED between green and blue.
+If the wrong display flashes, then change the monitor associated with the display by using the listboxes to select.